nasa-nccs-hpda/ethiopia-lcluc-tensorflow/projects/land_cover/docs/README.md

     The project people exclude road and river networks from the people’s landholdings data, when they digitize the aerial photos.
     So, these networks are assigned with noData in the raster.
 I hope that will not create an issue in the classification.
+  - Few years = two years, we can use labels of two years in difference

 ## Matching Data